 - Up to three administrative accounts can be assigned per department with naming of <departmentprefix>-ouadmin<#>, where the departmentprefix represents the department's Active Directory prefix and # is a number between 1 and 3.

 - Admin accounts will be added to the group for the departments OU admins named <departmentprefix>-ouadmins.
 This group will be assigned permissions to manage your delegated OU.
 Your ouadmin accounts will have permission to add other users to your ouadmin group.

-Organizations and Accounts OUs are created by ITS.
+Organizations and account OUs are created by ITS.
 Both of these OUs are in the UMICH branch of the root domains in the production and test forests:

-- The bootstrap computer can be any client or server running at least Windows 2000 SP3 or newer.
+- The bootstrap computer can be any client or server running Windows.

-- You should prefix the computer name with your W2K organizational prefix.
-Keep in mind that when moving from the W2K test forest to the production forest, the computer names must be different (i.e. the computers in the test forest must not have the same names as computers in the production forest.)
+- You must prefix the computer name with the correct U-M Windows Organization Prefix for your organization.
+Keep in mind that when moving from the test forest to the production forest, the computer names must be different (i.e. the computers in the test forest must not have the same names as computers in the production forest.)

 Configure DNS: When joining your bootstrap computer to the UMROOT production forest, the Primary DNS suffix for this computer will automatically be set to adsroot.itcs.umich.edu and its DNS name will automatically be registered using Dynamic DNS.
 In the test forest, the DNS suffix will be adsroot.itd.umich.edu.
 When setting up this first computer and subsequent computers, set up the DNS client to access campus DNS servers at the following addresses:

-Configure WINS: WINS configuration will depend on if you are joining the production or test forest.
+Configure WINS: WINS configuration will depend on whether you are joining the production or test forest.